British Overseas Airways Corporation: In popular culture

 The Beatles song "Back in the U.S.S.R." references a flight from Miami Beach aboard a BOAC aircraft.

-In the song Montego Bay by Bobby Bloom, the first line is Vernon will meet me when the BOAC lands.

 It is referenced in the James Tiptree Jr. story "The Last Flight of Dr. Ain."

 Multiple references throughout the Netflix TV Series The Crown.

 In The Sopranos, Season 6 Episode 19 “The Second Coming," Paulie Walnuts reminisces that he was dosed with LSD when a BOAC stewardess put it in his drink, during a 1968 visit to the Copacabana nightclub.

-In Ian Fleming's Goldfinger, a BOAC aircraft is hijacked by the villain, Auric Goldfinger, and James Bond held captive upon it until he is able to retrieve the situation.

-One of the Concorde aircraft operated by British Airways was tail-named G-BOAC.
-Because of this coincidental reference to BOAC, it was designated the flagship of the Fleet.
-It is currently on permanent display at Manchester Airport.
+Bobby Bloom's 1970 hit Montego Bay refers to a BOAC aircraft in the first line, although in a departure from the norm, it is pronounced as an acronym rather than as an initialism.